gridgain/apache-ignite-3/modules/distribution-zones/tech-notes/zone_and_storages.md

 This document is just a sync point in the questions of table-node-zone-storage relations.
 We need to prepare the usable and simple enough approach for the storage configurations from the user point of view in the scope of zone-based collocation.

 # Problem statement
-At the moment, each table has it's own storage type and the zones know nothing about the storage configuration.
+At the moment, each table has it's own storage configuration, the same time zones know nothing about the storage configuration.
 Also, every node supports all types of storages, which it has in the classpath (actually now all nodes support all storages in the default build).

 But we want to introduce 2 changes, which will affect this simple picture:
 - Each node will have its own local storage configuration.
 So, any node will support any random list of storages, potentially.